 A SDIRA is considered to be a tax-advantage account.
 If you open a traditional SDIRA, with pre-tax dollars, you can invest in alternative assets with tax-deferred dollars.
 This means you have more money to start your investment with.
 If you open a Roth SDIRA, with post-tax dollars, you can reap tax-free profits.
 Because you already paid taxes on these dollars, the growth and profits are potentially tax-free.
 (Speak with one of our experts today to learn more about what the different types of accounts can mean for your future!)

-Opening a SDIRA with a reputable firm, like IRA Business Trust, can ensure you know the best way to protect your assets.
-For example, IRA Business Trust makes it easy for you to open a business entity, such as a limited liability company (LLC) or business trust, with your SDIRA.
+Opening a SDIRA with a reputable firm, like Royal Legal Solutions, can ensure you know the best way to protect your assets.
+For example, Royal Legal Solutions makes it easy for you to open a business entity, such as a limited liability company (LLC) or business trust, with your SDIRA.
 By forming a SDIRA LLC or series LLC, you can shield your account assets and personal assets from lawsuits and bankruptcy rulings.

 The IRS specifies that any self-directed account is the responsibility of the account owner.
 This means you make all of the decisions.
-While you custodian acts on your direction, you can gain even more control.
+While your custodian acts on your direction, you can gain even more control.
 Through opening a LLC or business trust in the name of your SDIRA, you also gain checkbook control.
 This means you can make investments instantaneously without running it through your account custodian.
 Think that house at the end of the street is a great investment opportunity?
-All you need if your SDIRA checkbook.
+All you need is SDIRA checkbook control.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.